 Replay (recorded on Thursday, October 21st)

-In this webinar, our speakers will provide a practical overview of the French language requirements in Québec focusing on commerce and business, including product markings, promotion, and advertisement, with practical tips to fully take advantage of the “recognized trademark” exception.
+In this webinar, our speakers provided a practical overview of the French language requirements in Québec focusing on commerce and business, including product markings, promotion, and advertisement, with practical tips to fully take advantage of the “recognized trademark” exception.

 Marketing & Advertising Law in Canada: IP-related issues, and other tips and traps

 When planning a new advertising campaign or marketing program, consider legal and IP issues at the outset so as to avoid potential pitfalls at the 11th hour.
 This webinar will explore tips, traps and Canada-specific issues advertisers should keep in mind.
 For example, understand the impact of Canada’s trademark laws on selecting a powerful slogan and the viability of comparative ad campaigns.
 Ensure your contract with your suppliers provides you with the rights you expected when you retained them.
 Make sure your contest promotes your business rather than triggering legal issues due to IP infringement.
 Learn about these and other valuable tips and traps.

 Location Matters: Understanding geographical indications and other indicators of origin in a Canadian context

 For producers and brand owners in the wine, spirits, food and agricultural products industries, protection of geographical indications is a lesser-known element of Canadian intellectual property.
 In this short presentation, we will go over the basics of how to protect this intellectual property in Canada and the scope of protection offered by the different regimes.
 The presentation will apprise brand owners of what they should know in order to avoid misusing others’ geographical indications.

 Bricks to Clicks: Protecting your brand and copyrights online in Canada from trolls to counterfeiters and media pirates

 Replay (recorded on Thursday, August 19th)